Integrations — JupyterLab

 - Spark configuration is in Integrations — Spark.

-Installing or upgrading JupyterHub
+Install or upgrade JupyterHub

-helm upgrade --install <release> \
+helm upgrade --install <RELEASE_NAME> \

 oci://registry.tecnisys.com.br/tdp/charts/tdp-jupyter \

--n <namespace> \
+-n <NAMESPACE> \

 -f values.yaml